ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 NOTE: This is at the street level (not 5 meter level).

 We created binomial mixed effects models to determine the relationship between user group and recall/precision.
 We had user group as the fixed effect and route id as the random effect.
 We modeled recall/precision as binomial and used a logistic link function.
+You can check out some notes on mixed effects models at the end of this document: [here](#rationale-and-description-of-mixed-effect-models).

 Using likelihood ratio tests (LRTs), we found the contribution of the fixed effect (worker type) to have a statistically significant association with both recall and precision for both the Problem type and all label types aggregated (results shown below).